ajwdewit/agera5tools/doc/user_guide.rst

 .............

 The most important setting here is the `reference_point`.
-This point is defined by its latitude/longitude and is used by agera5tools to query the database for the dates where AgERA5 data is available dates.
+This point is defined by its latitude/longitude and is used by agera5tools to query the database for the dates where AgERA5 data is available.
 Based on the difference between the available dates in the database and the current date, agera5tools decides which days should be mirrored and retrieved from the CDS.
 Note that the `reference_point` should lie *within the bounding box of the area